 Scheduling doesn't have to be so stressful when you have the right tools in place!

 Raise your hand if you still use a roster excel template to schedule your staff?
 If you still manually log payroll and have to chase staff down for their availability?
 It's time to consider a major upgrade.
 With online rostering software such as RosterElf, you can automate rostering, payroll, communication and scheduling.

-It acts as your complete workforce management tool with a load of features to make your job as a manager much easier.
-You can expect features such as time and attendance, automatic award interpretation, shift swapping and the ‘perfect match’ algorithm.
+It is your complete workforce management tool with many features to make your job as a manager much easier.
+You can expect features such as time and attendance, automatic award interpretation, shift swapping and the 'perfect match' algorithm.

 2. Consider if there's a 'Busy' time ahead

 When building the perfect roster, you want to first look at the week ahead and identify if there's going to be a peak in traffic due to a holiday, event or special you have on at the moment.
 By understanding the amount of traffic you expect, you can ensure that you're rostering on the best staff for the job.

 Building a roster means considering the budget for labour costs.
 Use your staffing budget as a starting point.
 It will help to understand your bandwidth for scheduling and the business's health on a weekly/monthly basis.